ketsia0623/learning-JAVA/README.md

         - Adress is copied when assigning, LHS variable points to same object returned by expression on RHS Parameter Passing
         - passed by the address of referenced object in memory
-        - changes made a re reflected in the argument Value Returning
+        - changes made are reflected in the argument Value Returning
-        - returned by address og referenced object in memory
+        - returned by address of referenced object in memory

 - Primitive variables:
     - Store actual values